-One of the clear advantages of our program, and one which students consistently value highly, is the daily interaction that they have with their instructors.
-The Chinese instructors, much like their students, leave their families and homes behind in order to teach at Beloit, and they have decided to do so with one purpose in mind—to help their students gain a year’s worth of language training in eight weeks.
+One of the clear advantages of our program, and one which students consistently value highly, is the daily interaction with exceptional instructors.
+The Chinese instructors, much like their students, leave their families and homes behind in order to teach at Beloit, and they have decided to do so with one purpose in mind—to help their students gain a year’s worth of language training in seven weeks.
 Time spent in the classroom is one of the most valuable aspects of our program; however, instructors do far more than teach.
 They live in the same residential halls with the students, share lunch and dinner with them at the Chinese language tables, provide outside tutorial sessions in the evenings, and participate actively in the Chinese cultural programs and events.

 100 - 105A.
 First-Year Chinese I, II (four semester credit hours each).
 Students of first-year Chinese receive an intensive introduction to Mandarin.
 Class sessions establish a solid foundation of conversational, reading, writing, and listening comprehension skills.
 Traditional characters will be taught.
 A cultural component is interspersed with the daily language studies.

 110A - 115A.
 Second-Year Chinese I, II (four semester credit hours each).
 The second-year intensive course is designed for students who have completed one year of formal training (or its equivalent) in both written and spoken Mandarin.
 Through oral/aural exercises and graded reading sections, the course amplifies the material taught at the beginning level.
 After a thorough review of basic Mandarin grammatical structures and vocabulary, students add more complex and simplified characters to perfect their skills in reading, writing, listening, and speaking.
 In the process, students transfer knowledge gained from the character-pattern learning approach of first-year Chinese to work with original Chinese texts drawn from literature, history, politics, and business.